 In addition to its trio of restaurants (and in keeping with its mock-village feel), the hotel has a series of food and drink ‘shacks’, including Wok Mee Shack, C+T Shack, a tea lounge and Farm2Straw Juice Bar.

 Courtyard and organic kitchen gardens; tea house; snacks and dessert shacks; rooftop relaxation studio; spa; two pools; free WiFi throughout.
 In rooms: TV, DVD player, minibar.

 If you’re here with a gang, book out one of the villas (we loved their private entrances and sense of space and privacy).
 For easy access to the hotel’s courtyard, pick a room on the first floor; if you prefer a balcony with views, opt for second-floor sleeping quarters.

-The pretty outdoor pool has little cabana nooks that offer waterbabies plenty of privacy; there’s also an indoor pool housed in a beamed building with a fleet of sunloungers.
+The pretty indoor pool is housed in a beamed building with a fleet of sunloungers.

 The region is prone to drizzle, so bring a raincoat.
 Don’t fork out on plug adaptors at the airport – the hotel has a stash.

 If you like a good brew, be sure to swing by the tea lounge, where you can experience a traditional tea ceremony.
 There’s also C+T Shack, where a variety of teas are on sale; try before you buy (and add a slice of cake or a pastry while you’re at it).

 Six Senses is very welcoming to your cubs, with a free kids club, indoor and outdoor play areas and lifeguard-manned pool, and villas with room for the whole brood.
 Beds or cots can be added to rooms (for an extra cost); babysitting can be arranged.

 Little Smiths aged 1–12 are invited (the hotel reckons it’s best for 6–12-year-olds, though).